 Flu Vaccination

-WHS & Wellbeing have organised pharmacy voucher flu shot available for all our staff members to use.
+WHS & Wellbeing have organised on campus flu vaccination clinics for our staff in 2025.

 Frequently Asked Questions